-- On the “My Investments” page of your dashboard, you will see a list of your active investments.
-Next to the dollar amount of your investments is the status of your investment.
-Your investment can either be invested, received, not received, or halted.
-If your investment says "Invested," this means that we have received your funds and and they are invested into the deal.
-"Received" means that we have received your funds and you have an accrual date, but something is preventing us from investing it.
-Usually this is because of the need to verify your accreditation or lack of a subscription agreement.
-The investor relations team will reach out for the information we require to move this investment into an invested status.
+- On the “My Investments” page of your dashboard, you will see a list of active investments.
+Next to the dollar amount of the investments is the status of the investment.

+- Your investment can either be invested, received, not received, or halted.
+If your investment says Invested, this means we have received your funds and they’re invested into the deal.
+Received means we have received your funds and you have an accrual date, but something is preventing us from investing it.
+This is usually because of the need to verify your accreditation or lack of a subscription agreement.
+The Fund That Flip Investor Relations team will contact you for the information we require to move this investment into an invested status.

-If your investment says "Not received," this means that your investment is reserved, but we have not received the fund yet.
-If you invest by ACH, we will automatically pull your funds and your status will change once it is received.
-If you invested by wire, you will need to send it using the wire instructions emailed to you.
+If your investment says Not Received, this means your investment is reserved, but we have not received the fund yet.
+If you invest by ACH, we’ll automatically pull funds from the bank account you connected, and the status of the investment will change once the funds are received.
+If you invested by wire, you will need to send the fund using the wire instructions emailed to you.

-The main reasons for extensions are extending to complete the rehab, extending to finalize a sale, or extending to bring a refinance to close.
-Fund That Flip’s team analyzes all aspects of a loan before granting an extension.
+The main reasons a borrower will request a loan extension are needing more time to finalize a sale or bring a refinance to close.
+Fund That Flip’s Servicing team analyzes all aspects of a loan before granting an extension.
 Interest must be current, taxes must be paid, and insurance must still be in place.
-There is a fee associated with every extension and investors will receive their pro-rata share of those fees to supplement for their principal being tied up longer than initially expected.
+There is a fee associated with every extension, and investors will receive their pro-rata share of those fees to supplement for their principal being tied up longer than initially expected.
 Learn more about extensions here.

-All of your investment data can be downloaded into excel for better data manipulation.
-Additionally, if you scroll towards the bottom of a given deal page, you can find more information about the borrower for the deal.
-You can see if the developer is a repeat borrower as well as their other deals funded with Fund That Flip
+All of your investment data can be downloaded into an Excel spreadsheet for better data manipulation.
+Additionally, if you scroll toward the bottom of a given deal page, you can find more information about the borrower for the deal.
+You can see if the developer is a repeat borrower, as well as their other deals financed with Fund That Flip